 For context: Jimmy wrote the song "Margaritaville," after which the family of resorts is named.
-And he is known to be a fan of flying seaplanes... and even visiting Margaritaville resorts in his seaplane.
+And he is known to be a fan of flying seaplanes... and of visiting Margaritaville resorts in his seaplane.
 But the Margaritaville folks are tight-lipped about if/when Jimmy might arrive.
 It—they simply say—could happen.

 The plane lined up along the runway of the main channel, and executed a flawless landing.
 Then, it idled over to Margaritaville.